miguelmartins/mnn/README.md

 Each observation is band-passed using [25, 400] Hz, downsampled to 1000 Hz, and its spikes are then procedurally removed.

-Finally, each signal is processed into 4 channels spanning i) the _homeomorphic_ envelogram, ii) the _Hilbert_ envelope, iii) the _Wavelet_ envelope, and iv) the _power spectral density_ envelope.
+Finally, each signal is processed into 4 channels spanning i) the _homeomorphic_ envelogram, ii) the _Hilbert_ envelope, iii) the _Wavelet_ envelope, and iv) the _Power Spectral Density_ envelope.

-These features were extracted by adapting the approach previously published by [Springer _et al_](https://physionet.org/content/hss/1.0/).
+These features were extracted by adapting the approach previously published by [Springer _et al_](https://physionet.org/content/hss/1.0/) [1].
 Dataset loading and processing utilies are available under the `data_processing` module.

 ## Running experiments